 When you have just recently met a new person – and let’s suppose you feel some attraction – you can ask them directly about their birthday.
 Of course, you must try first to befriend them!

-For this, you can use some psychological tricks like the trait transference.
-It basically says that when you compliment people, they’ll do the same with you, so it’ll be easier to make friendship.
+For this, you can use some psychological tricks like trait transference.
+It says that when you compliment people, they’ll do the same with you, so it’ll be easier to make friends.

 Once you’ve gained enough trust from the other person, try to keep a simple conversation with them about some trivial and personal things.